-In Spring Term 1 2019, we launched the Reading Rocket Challenge for all children to take part in.
+The Reading Rocket Challenge is an exciting reading challenge for all children to take part in.
 It is important to note that this has not replaced our reading scheme but runs alongside for those children who would like to take part.

 The Reading Rocket Challenge comprises of a set of books for EYFS and KS1; Years 3 and 4; Years 5 and 6 (please see book lists).
 The set book lists are made up of a range of genres including traditional literature, science fiction and fantasy to name a few.
 All children will be presented with a tracking booklet where they record books read.
 These are signed off by a teacher once comprehension has been assessed.
 There is a reward system in place to encourage the children to read a wide variety of books and to celebrate their achievements: